Andrei Rublev (film): III. The Passion (1406)

 Andrei leaves for Moscow with his young apprentice Foma.
 While walking in the woods, Andrei and Foma have a conversation about Foma's flaws, in particular lying.

 While Foma has talent as an artist, he is less interested in the deeper meaning of his work and more concerned with the practical aspects of the job, like perfecting his use of unstable azure pigment.
 They encounter Theophanes in the forest, and the old master sends Foma away, unimpressed by his attitude to art.
-As he leaves, the apprentice finds a dead swan and fantasizes about having a bird's-eye view.
+As he leaves, the apprentice finds a dead swan and fantasises about having a bird's-eye view.

 In the forest, Andrei and Theophanes argue about religion, while Foma cleans his master's paint brushes.
-Theophanes argues that the ignorance of the Russian people is due to stupidity, while Andrei says that he doesn't understand how he can be a painter and maintain such views.
+Theophanes argues that the ignorance of the Russian people is due to stupidity, while Andrei says that he does not understand how he can be a painter and maintain such views.
 This section contains a Passion Play, or a reenactment of Christ's Crucifixion, on a snow-covered hillside which plays out as Andrei recounts the events of Christ's death and expresses his belief that the men who crucified him were obeying God's will and loved him.

 IV.
 The Holiday (1408)

-Camping for the night on a riverbank, Andrei and Foma are collecting firewood for their traveling party when Andrei hears the distant sounds of celebration further upstream in the woods.
+Camping for the night on a riverbank, Andrei and Foma are collecting firewood for their travelling party when Andrei hears the distant sounds of celebration further upstream in the woods.
 Going to investigate, he comes upon a large group of naked pagans who are conducting a lit-torch ritual for Kupala Night.
 Andrei, intrigued and excited by the behaviour of the pagans, is caught spying on a couple making love.
 He is imprisoned, his arms tied to a crossbeam in a mockery of Jesus' crucifixion, and threatened with drowning in the morning.

 A woman named Marfa, dressed only in a fur coat, approaches Andrei, who responds with hostility.
-After lamenting that her people are persecuted for their beliefs, she drops her coat, kisses Andrei and then frees him.
+After lamenting that her people are persecuted for their beliefs, she drops her coat, kisses Andrei and frees him.
 Andrei runs away and gets lost in the dense woods, only finding his group the next morning.
 As they leave on their boats, they see a group of soldiers pursuing several of the pagans, including Marfa.
 Her lover is captured, but she escapes into the river, swimming right by Andrei's boat.
 He and his fellow monks look away in shame.